-- Inform the LA if a pupil is likely to be away from the school for more than 15 school days. - Provide the LA with information about the pupil's needs, capabilities and programme of work. - Help the pupil reintegrate at school when they return. - Make sure the pupil is kept informed about school events and clubs. - Encourage the pupil to stay in contact with other pupils during their absence.
+- Inform the LA if a pupil is likely to be away from the school for more than 15 school days. - Provide the LA with information about the pupil's needs, capabilities and programme of work. - Help the pupil reintegrate at school when they return. - Make sure the pupil is kept informed about school events and clubs.

 The school will incorporate an action plan to help any pupils with SEND and/or health issues cope with the stress and anxiety that attending school may cause them.
-Such plans will be regularly monitored and reviewed until the pupil is attending school as normal and there has been signs of significant improvement.